Serkan-Dursun/Sales-Analysis/reports/Tableau_Dashboard_Creation.md

 ### Connection Steps
 1. **Tableau Online Access**
-   - Logged into Tableau Online platform
+   - Logged into the Tableau Online platform
    - Selected "Connect to Data" option

 2. **File Upload**
    - Uploaded Excel file containing all data sheets
    - Verified successful data import
-   - Confirmed all sheets were accessible in Data pane
+   - Confirmed all sheets were accessible in the Data pane

 3. **Data Preview**
    - Reviewed data structure for each sheet